tytusdezoo/foomlottery/README.md

 ### Playing

 1. Crreate a secret and a hash with `forge-ffi-scripts/getHash.js`
-2. Use the play() function to pay for your bet
+2. Use the play() function to pay for your bet (or payETH if You have no FOOM yet)
-3. Wait for the random number generator to process Your ticket and add it to the Merkle Tree
+3. Wait for the random number generator to process Your ticket and to add it to the Merkle Tree
-4. Use the `forge-ffi-scripts/withdraw.js` to check Your reward and generate a proof for sending the funds to a ne private account
+4. Use the `forge-ffi-scripts/withdraw.js` to check Your reward and generate a proof for sending the funds to a new private account
 5. Wait and submit the proof to the relayer (or withdraw yourself)

 ### Investing